 Torts & Workers’ Compensation Section - Full-Time; Anchorage

-Attorneys assigned to the Workers’ Compensation workgroup will represent the state as an employer in workers’ compensation cases brought by state employees.
-This requires routinely handling litigation in administrative proceedings before the Alaska Workers’ Compensation Board, including discovery, motion practice, and hearings, as well as appellate matters before the Alaska Workers’ Compensation Appeals Commission and the Alaska Supreme Court.
+Attorneys assigned to the Workers’ Compensation workgroup represent the state as an employer in workers’ compensation cases brought by state employees.
+The successful applicant will routinely handle litigation in administrative proceedings before the Alaska Workers’ Compensation Board, including discovery, motion practice, and hearings, as well as appellate matters before the Alaska Workers’ Compensation Appeals Commission and the Alaska Supreme Court.
 The attorney will also provide legal counsel to state agency employers, the state’s Division of Risk Management, and the state’s independent adjusters on workers’ compensation issues, and may advise on proposed legislation.
 Travel both in Alaska and out of state may be required.

 Applicants should be highly motivated and able to work as a member of a team with minimum supervision.
 They should feel comfortable directly advising clients, and should expect to:

 - Analyze and make recommendations on legal and factual questions;

 - Assess and manage cases and claims;

 Establish and maintain effective working relationships with public agencies, clients, opposing counsel, and unrepresented litigants.